-Yiddish is the language of Ashkenazi Jews of eastern Europe, the language that expresses the radical roots of Boston Workers Circle, and a direct connection between our Jewishness and our social activism today.
+Yiddish is the language of Ashkenazi Jews of eastern Europe, the language that expresses the radical roots of Boston Workers Circle.
+Radical yiddishkayt provides a direct connection between our Jewishness and our social activism today.

 Ladino is the language of Sephardic Jews, who were expelled from Spain in 1492 and then migrated across Europe, North Africa, and the Ottoman Empire.
-It is an expression of our Jewish diaspora and resilience.
+Ladino is an expression of our Jewish diaspora and resilience.